marouane-daoudi/esp32-c3-dev-board/README.md

 D+ and D- are routed as a tightly coupled differential pair on the top layer, referenced to the continuous ground plane on layer 2.
-The route is kept as short as possible from the USB-C connector through the ESD protection device to the ESP32-C3 module.
-Trace lengths are matched and spacing is kept constant throughout to maintain the 90Ω differential impedance required by USB 2.0.
+The route is kept short from the USB-C connector through the ESD protection device to the ESP32-C3 module.
+Trace spacing is kept consistent and the pair is routed with USB impedance control in mind.
 Routing on the surface layer directly above the ground plane ensures a well-defined return path with minimal loop area.